Muideen7/monty/README.md

 ```

 ## Technologies

-* Interpreter was written with C language.
-* Scripts written in Bash 5.0.17(1)
+* Scripts written in `Bash 5.1.16(1)`
-* C files are compiled using gcc 9.4.0
+* C files are compiled using `gcc (Ubuntu 11.2.0-19ubuntu1) 11.2.0`
-* C files are written according to the C90 standard
+* C files are written according to the `C90 standard`
+* Python script are written in `Python 3.11.
+1`
-* Tested on Ubuntu 20.04 LTS
+* Tested on `Ubuntu 22.04 LTS`
+* Copyright (C) 2021 Free Software Foundation, Inc.
+This is free software; see the source for copying conditions.
+There is NO
+warranty; not even for MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

 ## Usage